OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 ## Permissions

+The permissions assigned to database user accounts should be based on the principle of least privilege (i.e, the accounts should only have the minimal permissions required for the application to function).
+This can be applied at a number of increasingly granular levels levels depending on the functionality available in the database.
+The following steps should be applicable to all environments:

-- Don't use `root` or `sa` accounts.
+- Do not use the built in `root` or `sa` or `SYS` accounts.
-  - These should be disabled where possible
-- Restrict permissions based on principle of least privilege.
+- Do not grant the account administrative rights over the database instance.
-  - Only allow access from required hosts (or localhost).
+- Only allow the account to connect from whitelisted hosts.
+  - This would often be `localhost` or the address of the application server.
+- Only grant the account access to the specific databases it needs.
+  - Development, UAT and Production environments should all use separate databases and accounts.
-  - Only allow access to required databases.
+- Only grant the required permissions on the databases.
+  - Most applications would only need `SELECT`, `UPDATE` and `DELETE` permissions.
-  - Application account should not be DB owner.
+  - The account should not be the owner of the database as this can allow privilege escalation.

-- Separate production and UAT/dev databases.
+For more security-critical applications, it is possible to apply permissions are more granular levels, including:

+- Table-level permissions.
+- Column-level permissions.
+- Row-level permissions
+- Blocking access to the underlying tables, and requiring all access through restricted [views](https://en.wikipedia.org/wiki/View_(SQL)).

 ### Advanced Permissions